Lunarnovaa/nixconf/README.md

 In the past, I structured my nixconf to account for the differentiation between the two module types, but it caused me  incoveniences that I would rather have gone without.

 If you wish to do the same, I would consider this config to be a decent jumping-off point.
-I am also looking into creating a flake for abstracted hjem options to solve the latter two issues while not neglecting the fact that for many, the first issue is not a bug but a feature.
+You may also want to keep an eye on my currently very WIP [Hjem Rum](https://github.com/the-unnamed-nug/hjem-rum), a module collection for hjem, offering options similar to Home Manager.
+This solves the latter two issues while not neglecting the fact that for many, the first issue is not a bug but a feature.

 ## Hosts